ProfessorAkram/Unity-Programming/02-Transform-Movement/refactor-movement.md

         // Flags the object as moving
         _isMoving = true;

+        // Apply frame-rate–independent movement to the GameObject’s position
-        // Move the GameObject using the resolved frame values transform.position += Speed * Time.deltaTime * Direction;
+       // using the resolved direction and speed values. transform.position += Speed * Time.deltaTime * Direction;

     }//end Move()